pbarcadia/info/README.md

 `!jump`

+## Bosses

+Bosses can be fought with viewers.
+Whe a boss appears, type the command below to review how to play.

+`!bossinfo`

 # Text-To-Speech

 ## SIMPLE RULES TO FOLLOW
 :no_entry_sign: **DO NOT:** USE TEXT TO SPEECH TO SPAM ANNOYING, REPETITIVE, OBNOXIOUS MESSAGES.

-+ **First time will be a warning, but if you do this multiple times, your point balance will be set to -1000!**
++ **First time will be a warning, but if you do a second time, your point balance will be set to -1000**
 + **I ask you to use common sense in general when using text to speech.
 Jokes are fine, long messages are fine as long as they are well thought out, or funny.
 No hate or vitriol!**
++ **You may see me give a lot of points away to frequent viewers that use text to speech properly!
+Instead of complaining about not getting free points, use it properly and over time, if I trust you, I will give you lots of points too!**

 ## How To Use Text To Speech